jasonsbarr/wanda/README.md

 # Wanda Programming Language

-Programming language for a tutorial series on building a compiler
+Programming language for a tutorial series on building a compiler.

+Yes, the language is named after Wanda Maximoff from Marvel comics and the MCU.

 ## The Language